aaronblythe/ruby_docker_breakpoint/README.md

 Notes on how to do the VSCode setup: https://github.com/rubyide/vscode-ruby/wiki/3.-Attaching-to-a-debugger

+For the compose stuff, followed the work here: https://docs.docker.com/compose/rails/

 # Dockerfile alone

 I could not get the Dockerfile to work alone.
 It would only work when using Docker Compose as shown above.

+Below are my notes on the work I did here:

 This was not working for the Dockerfile: